Password Entropy Explained: Why "P@ssword123" Is Not a Strong Password

 Many corporate password policies are actively counterproductive:

 - "Must include uppercase, lowercase, digit, and special character": This rule shrinks the search space.
 Attackers know every valid password must contain at least one of each, which eliminates large swaths of possible combinations from consideration.
+A constraint that reduces the set of allowed passwords is a constraint that helps the attacker.

 - "Must be exactly 8 characters": At 8 characters, even with the full 95-character printable ASCII set, entropy is only ~52 bits — crackable in hours with dedicated hardware.